roman-milk/roman-milk.github.io/herman.md

  "You have?
 Tell us about him."

  "I can't just yet.
 I think he is the perfect man, but I need to find out a little more about him before I'm sure."
-Report_Story #4